13 Apr Cash Receipt

 - Credit sale: when a credit sale occurs, there is no immediate receipt of cash.
 A cash receipt takes place when the buyer pays.
 This could be after 30 days or whenever the credit period expires.

 Cox Catering is a small business venture that provides food services for weddings, conferences, and fundraisers.
 It maintains a cash receipt journal in which it records the details of its cash receipts.
+The following are the different sources of cash that result in an entry in the cash receipt journal:

 Example of a cash receipt